- Vacuolar cardiomyopathy and myopathy X-linked

 - Can Danon disease be tested for in an embryo prior to implantation?

-- How might the cardiomyopathy in Danon disease be treated?
+- How might Danon disease be treated?

 - Does heart transplant cure the heart complications associated with Danon disease?